oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup-ocicli/ai-vision-setup-ocicli.md

 * Generate and Download RSA Key Pair in PEM format
 * Install OCI Command Line Interface
 * Update OCI Configuration file
-* List All Buckets in a Compartment
+* List all Buckets in a Compartment using OCI CLI

 ### Prerequisites